 Agree On And Stick To Principles For Decision Making

 It’s easy to come away from a meeting with very little decided.
 Determine the principles you will use for making decisions and stick to it.
-Doesn’t matter what system you use, as long as you all agree and use it effectively.
+It doesn’t matter what system you use, as long as you all agree and use it effectively.

 Communicate Committee Work To Your Congregation